Skip to Content

 applying organic mulch

-Apply a 2-4 inch layer of organic matter around plants, keeping mulch away from stems to prevent rot and pest issues.
+Apply 2-4 inches around plants, keeping material away from stems to prevent rot.

 Mulch Type Best For

-This natural mulch provides excellent frost prevention while improving soil structure as it decomposes throughout winter.
+This organic matter provides excellent frost prevention while enriching soil structure as it decomposes.

 Utilizing Cold Frames and Hoop Houses